OliverM/lonelyplanet/README.md

     Ran 9 tests containing 24 assertions.
     0 failures, 0 errors.

+To generate the app from the source, at the command prompt in the project directory type: `lein bin`

+Alternatively, to generate an uberjar, do the usual `lein uberjar`

 ## Examples

 Standard invocation supplying an input directory named input-dir and an output directory named outputdir: